Azure/azure-quickstart-templates/mahara-autoscale-caching/README.md

 - mahara-admin-password: The password for the "admin" user in your Mahara install.
 - load-balancer-dns: This is the address of your load balancer.
 You'll need to add a DNS entry for the website URL you entered that CNAMEs to this.
 - controller-instance-ip: This is the address of the controller.
-You will need to SSH into this to make changes to your Mahara code or view logs.
+You will need to SSH into this to make changes to your mahara code or view logs.
 - database-dns: This is the public DNS of your database instance.
 If you wish to set up local backups or access the db directly, you'll need to use this.
 - database-admin-username: The master account (not Mahara) username for your database.
 - database-admin-password: The master account password for your database.